replicatedhq/replicated-docs/docs/enterprise/updating-existing-cluster.md

 To update an online installation of the admin console:

-1. Run the `kubectl kots version` to download the latest binary.
+1. (Optional) Run the `kubectl kots version` command to see the current version of the kots CLI.

 1. Do _one_ of the following actions to update your kots CLI version: